mahtorohit/push-to-me/README.md

 #### Version
 1.0.0

-## Now introducing ElectronJS application
+## Now introducing ElectronJS application (currentlt only for iOS)
-New simple, neat and handy desktop application to send push notification to your device.
+Handy GUI utility to send push notification to your device.

-* Download electron app.
+* Download dmg from "dist" directory.
-* Start by double clicking on the executable
+* Install it.

-1. If you are working with GCM(andorid) then
+1. If you are working with GCM(andorid) then provide
     1. API key
     2. Push token
     3. JSON payload

    and **hit send button**.
 Thats it... you will recive a notificaiton on your android device.

-2. If you are working with APNS(iOS) then
+2. If you are working with APNS(iOS) then provide
     1. path of p12 file
     2. passphrase if any
     3. JSON payload